luismiguelcasadodiaz/Born2beRoot/README.md

 One time consuming task in this proyect is the VM setup.
 The bigger the iso image, the longer to setup.
 It is true that i get an almost bare metal tha forces me to install one by one required utilities for this project.
 25 seconds to download 628 MB.
 I moved the image to my /sgoinfre/Perso/ directory

+At installation time i opted for install nothing

 <img width="782" alt="image" src="https://github.com/luismiguelcasadodiaz/Born2beRoot/assets/19540140/294d6cb0-708d-43fb-81f8-8ecc15459e55">